Dwayne Schintzius

-Dwayne Kenneth Schintzius (October 14, 1968 – April 15, 2012) was an American National Basketball Association (NBA) basketball player.
+Dwayne Kenneth Schintzius (October 14, 1968 – April 15, 2012) was an American basketball player who played eight seasons in the National Basketball Association (NBA).
 He was born in Brandon, Florida and attended the University of Florida, where he helped lead the Florida Gators men's basketball program to its first three NCAA tournament appearances as an all-conference center.
-Schintzius was selected in the first round of the 1990 NBA draft (24th overall) by the San Antonio Spurs, but chronic back problems reduced his effectiveness, and he played for six different NBA teams over ten seasons in the league, mainly as a reserve player.
+Schintzius was selected in the first round of the 1990 NBA draft (24th overall pick) by the San Antonio Spurs, but chronic back problems reduced his effectiveness, and he played for six different NBA teams over ten seasons in the league, mainly as a reserve player.

 Off the court, Schintzius was known for his distinctive mullet-style haircut that he called "the lobster", his sometimes abrasive behavior, and his performance as a Russian basketball player in the 1996 comedy film Eddie.
 In 2009, he was diagnosed with a rare form of leukemia.
 After treatment and a brief remission, he died from complications of the disease in 2012.

 Early years

 Schintzius was born in Brandon, Florida, a suburb of Tampa.
-He attended Brandon High School, where the seven-foot center played for the Brandon Eagles high school basketball team.
-Together with teammate Toney Mack, Schintzius led lead the Eagles to a Class 4A state runner-up finish as a sophomore, and another Final Four berth as a junior.
+He attended Brandon High School, and played as a center for the Brandon Eagles high school basketball team.
+Together with teammate Toney Mack, Schintzius led the Eagles to a Class 4A state runner-up finish as a sophomore, and another Final Four berth as a junior.
 As a senior, he averaged 21.1 points and 17 rebounds per game, was a finalist for Florida's Mr. Basketball award, and was recognized as a high school All-American by McDonald's and Parade magazine in 1986.